robjustice/Apple3SAM/README.md

 # Apple3SAM
 ##Apple /// SAM driver

 Based on a disassembly of the Apple II SAM programs SAM and RECITER and ported to be a SOS driver for the Apple///.
 The code had to be modified to allow it to be relocatable, and to work with standard ASCII to suit the Apple/// (Not MSB set ASCII).
-I'll add the AppleII code to a seperate repository.
+I have added the AppleII source code to a seperate folder, it maybe of use if someone if looking to modify the Apple 2 software.

 The driver outputs to the Apple/// 6 bit DAC.
 The values are shifted right two bits before outputing.
 The speech quality seems ok with this approach.
-I have on the todo list to log the samples from both the A2 and A3 output for the same output and compare.
+I have compared the DAC output between the original A2 software and this A3 driver using the MESS emulator.
+I modified it to log the DAC output of both systems to a file and then compared them after adjusting the A2 output to be 6 bits.
+The result was exactly the same.

 Two devices are implemented in the driver:
    .SAM - this can be written to and accepts the standard phonemes as per the A2 SAM.